Constants of motion in stationary axisymmetric gravitational fields: invariants QUARTIC in the momenta

 \subsection{Killing equation and integrability conditions}

-The rank-two Killing-St\"ackel tensor \eqref{eq:KijAxisymReflReduced} of the previous section reduces to a symmetrized combination of Killing vectors in the spherically symmetric limit $a \rightarrow 0$.
-One might expect the next natural generalization to be a rank-four Killing-St\"ackel tensor, which would reduce to a combination of lower order tensors in some appropriate limit.
-We thus consider invariants quartic in the momenta
+In the limit $a \rightarrow 0$, the rank-2 Killing tensor \eqref{eq:KijAxisymReflReduced} of the 2-centre potential reduces to a combination $R_x^i R_x^j+R_y^i R_y^j+R_z^i R_z^j$ of the axial Killing vectors $R_x^i, R_y^i, R_z^i$ of the spherically symmetric 1-centre potential.
+Intuitively, one might then expect a hierarchy, whereby a 4-centre potential (with source centres at $\pm a, \pm b $) admits a rank-4 Killing tensor (reducible to a combination of rank-2 tensors in the 2-centre limit $a \rightarrow b$), an 8-centre potential admits a rank-8 Killing tensor, and so forth.
+In light of this, we consider the next natural generalization of the previous section, that is, invariants quartic in the momenta

 associated with a rank-four Killing-St\"ackel tensor $K^{ijkl}$.
 The above quantity is conserved iff it commutes with the Hamiltonian, in the sense of a vanishing Poisson bracket, Eq. \eqref{eq:PoissonBracket}.
 Evaluating the bracket with $I$ given by Eq. \eqref{eq:QuarticInvariant} and $H$ given by Eq. \eqref{eq:Hamiltonian3D} yields